How To Look After Natural Grey Hair

-- Use a heat protector before styling to reduce heat damage and breakage.
-Our multitasking Styling Range detangles, offers heat protection and contains Keratin and Argan oil to treat split ends.
+- Use a styling protector before styling to reduce heat damage and breakage.

 How do you keep grey hair healthy?

 - Look after your scalp.
-If your scalp is clean and healthy it’s the best environment for healthy hair growth.
+If your scalp is clean and healthy, it’s the best environment for healthy hair growth.
 We use Nettle in our Revive and Shine Shampoo as it balances scalp condition and improves circulation.
-If the scalp has good circulation and a healthy flow of blood, it supports the growth of healthy hair.
+If the scalp has good circulation and a healthy flow of blood, healthy hair grown is supported.

-- We like to take a holistic approach to healthy hair.
-Eating a balanced diet, including fruit and vegetables is the best way of ensuring you grow healthy hair.
+- I like to take a holistic approach to healthy hair.
+Eating a balanced diet, including fruit and vegetables, is the best way of ensuring you grow healthy hair.
 Vitamin C found in many fruits and vegetables helps the body absorb iron.
 Iron helps the body to grow healthy hair.

 - Drinking water is not only good for your skin.
 Hair loves it too.
 Keep hydrated for healthy hair.